-Actions Impacts Performance measure Progress Key achievements / evidence of impact Year commence reporting impact 6.1 Implement a program of work for the PCCN including: 6.1.1 providing clinical advice to Established state-wide program of work for the update of evidence into Quality improvement opportunities are identified and actioned Completed Ongoing All palliative care services within the region within the region have a continuing commitment to NSAP and regular audits of CSNAT results 2012/13 the department on the implementation of the policy and the SDF 6.1.2 reviewing quality indicators and identifying quality improvement opportunities as part of monitoring quality data clinical practice • Palliative care service delivery is more consistent and evidence based Clinical tools implemented at the service and regional levels Completed Ongoing All evidence-based clinical tools recommended by the Palliative Care Clinical Network have been implemented by palliative care services in the Barwon South Western Region.
+Actions Impacts Performance measure Progress Key achievements / evidence of impact Year commence reporting impact 6.1 Implement a program of work for the PCCN including: 6.1.1 providing clinical advice to of work for the update of evidence into clinical practice Quality improvement opportunities are identified and actioned Completed Ongoing All palliative care services within the region within the region have a continuing commitment to NSAP and regular audits of CSNAT results 2012/13 the department on the implementation of the policy and the SDF 6.1.2 reviewing quality indicators and identifying quality improvement opportunities as part of monitoring quality data more consistent and evidence Clinical tools implemented at Completed Ongoing All evidence-based clinical tools recommended by the Palliative Care Clinical Network have been implemented by palliative care services in the Barwon South Western Region.
 The most recent in the last financial year has been the Carer Needs Assessment (CSNAT) tool.
-2012/13 collection 6.1.3 endorsing and adopting evidence-based clinical guidelines and protocols 6.1.4 implementing evidence- based clinical tools at a service level 6.1.5 identifying service delivery research priorities A PCCN consortia representative acts as a conduit between services, consortia clinical advisory group and the PCCN Ongoing The regional PCCN consortia representative is a nurse practitioner candidate based at Barwon Health.
+2012/13 collection 6.1.3 endorsing and adopting evidence-based clinical guidelines and protocols 6.1.4 implementing evidence- based clinical tools at a service level 6.1.5 identifying service delivery research priorities A PCCN consortia representative acts as a conduit between services, consortia clinical advisory group and the PCCN Ongoing The regional PCCN consortia representative is a nurse practitioner based at Barwon Health.
 This representative attends BSWRPC Clinical Leaders Group meetings and reports on the activities of the PCCN.
-During 2014/15 there have been no recommendations for the update of evidence into clinical practice from the PCCN.
+During 2015/16 there have been no recommendations for the update of evidence into clinical practice from the PCCN.
 Palliative Care service delivery is more consistent and evidence based in the region.
 The work plan of the Clinical Leaders Group has ensured implementation of the Bereavement Framework and a review of the ongoing validity of the evidence based clinical tools used by palliative care services across the region and PCCN issues is a standing item on the Clinical Leaders Group meeting agenda's.